digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - 1 request = 1-10 messages up 258kb total
 - Short (immediate) va Long(waitTimeSeconds)Polling
 - Long polling uses fewer requests
-- Encrypton at rest (KMS) & in-transit
+- Encryption at rest (KMS) & in-transit
-- Indentity Policy or Queue Policy
+- Identity Policy or Queue Policy

 ## Kinesis & Kinesis Firehose

 - Kinesis data streams are a streaming service within AWS designed to ingest large quantities of data and allow access to that data for consumers
 - Producers send data into kinesis stream
-- Streams can scales from low to near infinte data rates
+- Streams can scales from low to near infinite data rates
 - Kinesis is ideal for dashboards and large scale real time analytics needs.
-- Public Service & hihly avalible
+- Public Service & highly available
 - Streams store a 24-hour moving window of data
 - Kinesis data firehose allows the long term persistent storage of kinesis data onto services like S3
 - Producers > Kinesis Stream > Consumers
 - As Single Kinesis stream adds shards
 - 1Mb Ingestion , 2Mb Consumption
-- 24hr roling window can be increased to 7 day for addtional cost
+- 24hr rolling window can be increased to 7 day for additional cost
 - Kinesis data Record (1Mb)
-- SQS vs Kinesis injestion of data = Kinesis
+- SQS vs Kinesis ingestion of data = Kinesis
 - Streaming data
 - Worker pool, decouple, Asynchronous communications = SQS
-- Kinesis designed for huge scale injestion
+- Kinesis designed for huge scale ingestion
-- Data ingestion, Analytics, Montoring, App Clicks
+- Data ingestion, Analytics, Monitoring, App Clicks

 ## Amazon Cognito - User and Identity Pools

-- Authenication, Authorization and user management for web/mobile apps
+- Authentication, Authorization and user management for web/mobile apps
 - USER POOLS - Sign-in and get a JSON Web Token JWT
-- IDENTITIY POOLS - Allow you to offer access to Temporary AWS Credentials
+- IDENTITY POOLS - Allow you to offer access to Temporary AWS Credentials
-- Web Indentity Federation = userpool = identity pool
+- Web Identity Federation = user pool = identity pool
-- Federated Indetities SWAP - Google, Facebook, Twitter, SAML2.0 & user Pool for short term AWS Credentials to access AWS Resources
+- Federated Identities SWAP - Google, Facebook, Twitter, SAML2.0 & user Pool for short term AWS Credentials to access AWS Resources

 - A user pool is a user directory in Amazon Cognito.
 With a user pool, your users can sign in to your web or mobile app through Amazon Cognito.
 Your users can also sign in through social identity providers like Google, Facebook, Amazon, or Apple, and through SAML identity providers.
 Whether your users sign in directly or through a third party, all members of the user pool have a directory profile that you can access through a Software Development Kit (SDK).